Mandaeism: Hemerobaptists

 Hemerobaptists (Heb.
 Tovelei Shaḥarit; 'Morning Bathers') were an ancient religious sect that practiced daily baptism.
 They were likely a division of the Essenes.

 In the Clementine Homilies (ii.
 23), John the Baptist and his disciples are mentioned as Hemerobaptists.
 The Mandaeans have been associated with the Hemerobaptists on account of both practicing frequent baptism and Mandaeans believing they are disciples of John.

 Maghāriya

-Maghāriya were a minor Jewish sect that appeared in the first century BCE, their special practice was the keeping of all their literature in caves in the surrounding hills of Palestine.
+Maghāriya were a minor Jewish sect that appeared in the first century BCE, their special practice was the keeping of all their literature in caves in the surrounding hills of Israel.
 They made their own commentaries on the Bible and the law.
 The Maghāriya believed that God is too sublime to mingle with matter, thus they did not believe that God directly created the world, but that an angel, which represents God created the earth which is similar to the Mandaean demiurgic Ptahil.
 Some scholars have identified the Maghāriya with the Essenes or the Therapeutae.